-August 27, 2021, or sooner PEAs participating in years 1-3 of SSIP, submit completed SSIP Success Rubric and Action Plan (pre-assessment) to their ESS Program Support and Monitoring specialist.
-September 3, 2021, or sooner PSM specialist will provide feedback to PEAs related to SSIP Success Gaps Rubric and Action Plan.
-October 1, 2021, or sooner PEAs participating in years 1-3 will submit grade 3 ELA data to PSM specialist.
-October 6, 2021, or sooner PEAs participating in year 2 will submit completed Evidence Based Practices (EBP) diagnostic tools (2 or more) to their PSM specialist.
-November 26, 2021 or sooner PEAs participating in year 2 will submit completed Evidence Based Practices (EBP) diagnostic tools (2 or more) to their PSM specialist.
-December 3, 2021, or sooner PEAs participating in years 1-3 will complete SSIP survey, and confirm completion of the survey with their PSM specialist.
-February 1, 2022, or sooner PEAs participating in years 1-3 will submit grade 3 ELA data to PSM specialist.
-March 4, 2022, or sooner PEAs participating in year 2 will submit completed Evidence Based Practices (EBP) diagnostic tools (2 or more) to their PSM specialist.

-April 1, 2022, or sooner PEAs participating in years 1-3 of SSIP, submit completed SSIP Success Rubric and Action Plan (post-assessment) to their ESS Program Support and Monitoring specialist.
-June 1, 2022, or sooner PEAs participating in years 1-3 will submit grade 3 ELA data to PSM specialist.
+August 26, 2022, or sooner PEAs participating in years 1-3 of SSIP, submit completed SSIP Success Rubric and Action Plan to their ESS Program Support and Monitoring (PSM) specialist.
+September 2, 2022, or sooner PSM specialist will provide feedback to PEAs related to SSIP Success Gaps Rubric and Action Plan.
+October 1, 2022, or sooner PEAs participating in years 1-3 will submit literacy screener data for grades 1-3 to PSM specialist.
+October 7, 2022, or sooner PEAs participating in year 2 will submit completed Evidence-Based Practices (EBP) Diagnostic Tools (2 or more) to their PSM specialist.
+December 2, 2022 or sooner PEAs participating in year 2 will submit completed Evidence-Based Practices (EBP) Diagnostic Tools (2 or more) to their PSM specialist.
+December 9, 2022, or sooner PEAs participating in years 1-3 will complete SSIP survey and confirm completion of the survey with their PSM specialist.
+February 1, 2023, or sooner PEAs participating in years 1-3 will submit literacy screener data for grades 1-3 to PSM specialist.
+March 3, 2023, or sooner PEAs participating in year 2 will submit completed Evidence- Based Practices (EBP) Diagnostic Tools (2 or more) to their PSM specialist.
+March 31, 2023, or sooner PEAs participating in years 1-3 of SSIP, submit completed SSIP Success Rubric and Action Plan to their PSM specialist.
+April 7, 2023, or sooner Year 1-3 PEAs receive the completed SSIP SGR and AP Fidelity Feedback Guide from their PSM specialist.
+June 1, 2023, or sooner PEAs participating in years 1-3 will submit literacy screener data for grades 1-3 to PSM specialist.